LibreOffice/core/README.md

 ```
 > Note __cactus-make__ can take a very long time to run (a day if running on a single core) LibreOffice notes suggest 8 core hours, in my experience this is optimistic, a recent build on a 6 core 3.5 Ghz machine took over 3 hours, if you have multiple machines available on your network installing icecc and starting the ice-scheduler can have a significant effect.

-Though the build time is long for the first build it will generally by much much quicker on subsequent builds, though when rebuilding just running `make` rather than `./cactus-make` will avoid the __make clean__ and make a significant difference.
+Though the build time is long for the first build it will generally by much much quicker on subsequent builds, though when rebuilding just running `make` rather than `./cactus-make` will avoid the __make clean__ and significantly improve the build time.

 This build process produces a standard LibreOffice deliverable archive
 __LibreOfficeDev_7.6.0.0.alpha0_Linux_x86-64_archive.tar.gz__